tidyverse/readxl/tests/testthat/_snaps/decrypt.md

         "no console"))
     Condition
       Error in `read_excel()`:
       !
+Failed to obtain a password.
-The `password` function failed with an error. i Interactive prompts, e.g. `askpass::askpass()`, require an interactive session.
+      i Interactive prompts require an interactive session.
 Otherwise supply the password as a string, possibly retrieved from an environment variable.
       Caused by error in `fun()`:
       ! no console